Choosing a solicitor to contest a Will

 It pays to have an experienced specialist lawyer on your side; someone who has encountered the sort of issues you are facing many times before; someone who is able to get straight to the heart of the matter and will know what options you have.

-Our team of specialist solicitors and lawyers
+Our team of team of specialist solicitors and lawyers

 1. Naomi Ireson leads the team.
 Her successes include the Court of Appeal case of Ely —v— Robson and the case of Williams —v— Praine.